 a.
 Differential Scanning Calorimetry (DSC)

 DSC represents a leading thermal screening technique that has been increasingly used for excipient compatibility studies for over five decades.
-In this technique, the DSC curves of pure samples are compared to that obtained from 50% mixture of the drug and excipient (usually 5mg of drug in a ratio of 1:1 with the excipient).
+In this technique, the DSC curves of pure samples are compared to that obtained from 50% mixture of the drug and excipient (usually 5mg of the drug in a ratio of 1:1 with the excipient).
 It is assumed that the thermal properties (melting point, change in enthalpy, etc.) of blends are the sum of the individual components if the components are compatible with each other.
 An absence, a significant shift in the melting of the components or appearance of a new exo/endothermic peak and/or variation in the corresponding enthalpies of reaction in the physical mixture indicates incompatibility.
 However, slight changes in peak shape height and width are expected due to possible differences in the mixture geometry.

 Advantages of Differential Scanning Calorimetry